^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Bronchopneumonia is a disease of the lungs, which has an inflammatory nature.
+Bronchopneumonia is a lung disease of inflammatory nature.
 It is characterized by affecting small areas of the lung.
-Most often bronchopneumonia occurs in children under the age of 2 years.
-In pediatrics, there is also bilateral bilateral bronchopneumonia.
-It is easily eliminated when treated with antibiotics.
+Most often, bronchopneumonia occurs in children under 2 years of age.
+In pediatrics, bilateral bronchopneumonia is also observed.
+It is easily eliminated with antibiotic treatment.

 ICD-10 code

-Bronchopneumonia took a definite niche in the international classification of diseases.
-This disease is assigned a specific code for μb 10.
-All diseases that affect the respiratory system will be presented below.
+Bronchopneumonia has occupied a certain niche in the international classification of diseases.
+This disease is assigned a specific code according to ICD 10.
+Below will be presented all diseases affecting the respiratory organs.

 • J00-J99 Diseases of the respiratory system.

-• J00-J06 Acute respiratory infections of the upper respiratory tract.
+• J00-J06 Acute respiratory infections of upper respiratory tract.

-• J20-J22 Other acute respiratory infections of the lower respiratory tract.
+• J20-J22 Other acute lower respiratory tract infections.

-• J30-J39 Other diseases of the upper respiratory tract.
+• J30-J39 Other diseases of upper respiratory tract.

-• J60-J70 Lung diseases caused by external agents.
+• J60-J70 Diseases of lung caused by external agents.

-• J80-J84 Other respiratory diseases affecting mainly the interstitial tissue.
+• J80-J84 Other respiratory diseases primarily affecting the interstitial tissue.

 • J85-J86 Purulent and necrotic conditions of the lower respiratory tract.